I still know it's you! On Challenges in Anonymizing Source Code: Limitations

-We base our empirical analysis on a dataset from the Google Code Jam competition.
-The underlying C code is ideally suited for studying attribution techniques, as several developers solve the exact same tasks, and differences in their solutions result from coding style.
-However, compared to prior work, we focus on a small dataset with only 30 authors.
+Compared to prior work, we focus on two small datasets with only 30 and 81 authors, respectively.
 The reason for this limitation is that we restrict our experiments to plain C code, since advanced transformations on C++ are challenging and not supported by Tigress.
-Nonetheless, previous work has shown that learning-based attribution methods scale well with the number of authors~\mbox{\citep[see][]{IslHarLiuNar+15, AbuAbuMohNya+18}}, so that stronger anonymity cannot be expected.
-Note also that the number of considered authors is defined by the attacker and not controllable by the defender.
+Previous work has demonstrated that the performance of learning-based attributions methods decreases gradually with the number of considered authors~\mbox{\citep[see][]{IslHarLiuNar+15, AbuAbuMohNya+18}}.
+Hence, the lack of protection observed in our experiments may disappear once the attacker has to consider a large set of authors.
+However, this set is chosen by the attacker during training and cannot be controlled by the defender directly.
+A reliable protection should thus be also effective for a small number of authors.

-Moreover, we focus on C code because it is widely used in software development of libraries and operating systems.
-Still, we note that interpreted languages, such as Python and JavaScript, offer further strategies for anonymization, including encrypting the entire code and unpacking it at runtime using the interpreter.
-Yet, there exists a large series of research on unpacking malicious code \citep{UgaBalSanBri+15, KolLivZorSei+12} that is applicable and would reveal the original code.
-Therefore, investigating other languages and types of execution---compilation vs. interpretation---unlikely changes the overall result of our work.
+Finally, we focus on C code because it is widely used in software development.
+Still, we note that interpreted languages, such as Python and JavaScript, offer further strategies for anonymization, including encrypting code and unpacking it at runtime.
+Although there exists a large series of research on unpacking malicious code~\citep{UgaBalSanBri+15, KolLivZorSei+12} that would reveal the original code, investigating other types of protecting code---compilation vs. interpretation---may provide further strategies for improving protection in practice.

-\subsubsection{Undecidability}
+\subsection{Undecidability}

-The proposed concept of $k$-uncertainty inherits a daunting property from $k$-anonymity: \emph{undecidability}.
-It is impossible to create an anonymization method that can guarantee $k$-uncertainty for any possible attribution method and value of $\epsilon$.
-We argue, however, that $k$-uncertainty provides a notable advantage that $k$-anonymity cannot offer.
-The concept involves a tunable confidence range $\epsilon$.
-By making this range a measurable quantity, we create the uncertainty score that allows us to compare existing methods---something that would not be possible with $k$-anonymity.
-Moreover, $k$-uncertainty converges to $k$-anonymity with decreasing values of $\epsilon$, giving us a general intuition on the attained protection level.
+The concept of $k$-uncertainty inherits the \emph{undecidability} from $k$-anonymity.
+It is unfortunately impossible to create an anonymization method that can guarantee $k$-uncertainty for any possible attribution method and value of $\epsilon$.
+We argue, however, that $k$-uncertainty provides an advantage over $k$-anonymity: It involves a tunable confidence range $\epsilon$.
+By making this a measurable quantity, we create the uncertainty score that allows us to compare existing methods, which would not be possible with $k$-anonymity.